Noble M600: Interior

 The interior of the car has twin hide upholstery and gloss carbon-fibre trim as standard.
-Buyers have the choice to choose from leather, suede an advantage upholstery along with knurled wood trim and wool carpeting.
+Buyers have the choice to choose from leather, suede, or alcantra upholstery along with trim choices of knurled wood or carbon fibre and wool carpeting.
 The switches and instrumentation are bespoke to the M600, although some components are shared with Jaguar and Aston Martin models.
 The car is equipped with an adjustable steering column and driver's seat while the pedals are offset to the left.
 The pedals are adjusted according to the owner's preference in order to provide a good driving position.
 A highlight of the interior is the engine power control knob, similar to Ferrari's Manettino dial, which allows the driver to choose from variable engine power outputs along with related turbo boost pressure (Road, Track and Race).
 The knob is present ahead of the gearshift knob on the dashboard.
 A traction control switch activates the limited traction control which is present to avoid oversteer.
 The interior is based on simplicity and is driver focused, inspired by the Ferrari F40 and due to this, it does away with climate control and modern infotainment systems.